-Furthermore, the targets are based on the assumption of stable global economic developments during the period, with global annual GDP growth of approx. 3% and freight market growth in line with GDP.
+The targets are based on the assumption of stable global economic developments during the period, with global annual GDP growth of approx. 3% (with regional differences) and freight market growth in line with GDP growth.

 The main drivers for reaching the targets are above-market volume growth in all divisions.
 With growth in transport volumes and continuous focus on operational excellence, we see opportunities to improve productivity in all divisions.